-In addition to serving in hospitals, his Order was also known for the special task of aiding the sick and injured on the battlefield, making a full circle back to the early life of this soldier-turned-saint who was himself wounded on the battlefield.
+In addition to serving in hospitals, the Camillians were also known for the special task of aiding the sick and injured on the battlefield, making a full circle back to the early life of this soldier-turned-saint who was himself wounded on the battlefield.

 St. Camillus de Lellis’ legacy continues today.
 He has been named, along with St. John of God, patron of the sick, hospitals, nurses, and physicians.
 His feast day is July 18th.
 St. Camillus, pray for us!

 This article has been updated and was originally published in July 2014. © The Catholic Company